 'Sexual predator' student accused of drugging and raping 10 women 'kept souvenirs’

-Zhenhao Zou, who was studying at UCL, has been described as a ‘persistent sexual predator’
+Zhenhao Zou, who was studying at UCL, allegedly made recordings of himself abusing unconscious women

 A PhD student accused of being a ‘persistent sexual predator’ allegedly filmed himself raping multiple women while they were unconscious, a court has heard.